buttelab/harmonyrna/README.md

 If you are interested in the example datasets used in the HarmonyRNA tutorial and would like to learn more about them, you should start by reading through the `other_code` folder on Github.
 The datasets were originally created as part of the 10k Immunomes project so you may need to eventually read the 10k Immunomes documentation.

+## Source Code Summary

+Here we provide a summary of all the source code.
+The repository consists of an `app.R` file and 4 folders consitsting of R code and/or csv files.

+* **app.R** This one file contains all of the code used to build the HarmonyRNA website.
+It is by far the most important file in the repository and where you should start reading. app.R launches and R shiny server.
+If you are unfamiliar with R shiny, you should do [tutorials]((https://shiny.rstudio.com/tutorial/)) on the R shiny website before continuing.
+The `app.R` file's code is broken up into two major sections the UI and Server sections.
+The user interface creates all of front end elements of the website.
+The server sections manages the backend code and manipulates the website realtime.

+* **www** This folder contains the images, datasets, and ComBat-Seq R files that are used by the R Shiny website.
+The datasets in `www` is the example dataset for the video tutorial.
+The R files are the original files from the [Combat-Seq github](https://github.com/zhangyuqing/ComBat-seq) repo.
+I believe the only R file that is actually used in the website is `helper.R` which are helper functions for the ComBat-Seq function.
+The ComBat-Seq function was rewritten in the `app.R` file to accomadate R shiny features.

+* **other_code** This folder contains all other R code that is not used by the HarmonyRNA website.
+This code was used to build the example dataset for the video tutorial as well as to test the validity of the HarmonyRNA TPM harmonization algorithm.
+This code was originally run in the same lcoation as the `app.R` file.
+If tou intend to run this code you should first move it back to that location.
+The `make_tpm_files` and `make_unharmonized_tpm` use/create the data from the `tpm_data` and `test_data` folders.

+* **test_data** This is the raw counts/TPM data that is processed by the code int `other_code` to create the example dataset for hte video tutorial.
+These raw counts/TPM files are themselves processed files from raw data collected from [immport](immport.org).

 ## Help and Contact

 If you are another lab interested in HarmonyRNA, we are happy to have you reach out to [Atul Butte's lab](https://buttelab.ucsf.edu/).
 Sanchita Bhattacharya is the senior scientist and manager of this project (email: Sanchita.Bhattacharya@ucsf.edu).
 If you are a programmer with technical questions please reach out to the senior programmer of HarmonyRNA, Matthew Elliott (email: melliot1@ucsc.edu).
 We look forward to hearing from you!